|

 services.

-UNISON will be promoting this positive agenda for Scotland's
+UNISON will be promoting this positive agenda for

-with other trade unions, political parties, community
+the issues with other trade unions, political parties,

-and voluntary groups; with prospective MSPs directly,
+community and voluntary groups; with prospective MSPs

-and of course with our own members.
+directly, and of course with our own members.

 We are looking forward to the future with hope and